web-platform-tests/wpt.fyi/api/query/README.md

 #### `is:different`

-Filters to rows where more there is more than one resulting status for a test across the runs.
+Filters to rows where there is more than one resulting status for a test across the runs.

 ### And-conjuction